Kyle Dugger: 2024

 On March 5, 2024, the New England Patriots placed the transition tag on Dugger, giving them the right to match any offer from another team and offering Dugger a one–year, $13.18 million contract.

 On April 9, 2024, the New England Patriots signed Dugger to a four–year, $58 million contract extension that includes $32.50 million guaranteed and $29.75 million guaranteed upon signing.

 He entered training camp slated as the de facto starting strong safety under new defensive coordinator DeMarcus Covington.
 Head coach Jerod Mayo named Dugger and Jabrill Peppers as the starting safeties to begin the season.
 In Week 2, he had nine combined tackles (eight solo) and had his only sack of the season on Geno Smith for a four–yard loss during a 20–23 overtime loss against the Seattle Seahawks.
 He was inactive during a 10–15 loss to the Miami Dolphins in Week 5 due to an injured ankle.
 On October 20, 2024, Dugger set a season-high with 11 combined tackles (nine solo) and made one pass deflection during a 16–32 loss at the Jacksonville Jaguars.
 He injured his ankle again and was subsequently sidelined for three games (Weeks 8–10).
 He finished the season with 81 combined tackles (55 solo), four pass deflections, and one sack in 13 games and 13 starts.
 He received an overall grade of 44.3 from Pro Football Focus, which ranked 158th among 171 qualifying safeties in 2024.

 2025

 In his final seven games with the Patriots, Dugger recorded 17 tackles.

 Pittsburgh Steelers

 On October 30, 2025, the Patriots traded Dugger and a 2026 seventh-round pick to the Pittsburgh Steelers in exchange for a 2026 sixth-round pick.

-In Week 11 against the Cincinnatti Bengals, Dugger recorded 3 tackles and an interception that was returned for a 74 yard touchdown in a 34-12 win.
+Following the acquisition, Pittsburgh amended the final two years of Dugger's contract, enabling him to become a free agent after the season.
+In Week 11 against the Cincinnati Bengals, Dugger recorded three tackles and an interception that was returned for a 74-yard touchdown in a 34-12 win.

+Cincinnati Bengals

+On April 2, 2026, Dugger signed a one-year contract with the Cincinnati Bengals.